Sunday 17 January 2010

 CALL FOR READERS

-My ideal reader is someone who is interested in taking a leap outside of their everyday life, using a slight shift in perception to affect change in their environment and that of the
+My ideal reader is someone who is interested in taking a leap outside of their everyday life, using a slight shift in perception to affect change in their environment and that of the writer.
+A reader who is interested in collaboration and where the roles of writer and reader touch, overlap and flow into each other

 CASE STUDY 6 - PRIVATE COLLECTIONS